schollz/bol/README.md

-# ssed
+# jot2

-simple synchronization and encryption of documents
+*jot2* is a command-line program that lets you write/view encrypted documents and a webpage that lets you write (not view) documents.

-# Guide
+# Guide to `ssed`

 `ssed` stores documents.
 A document is composed of entries.
 A single entry has: